PawKul94/blackjack/README.md

 # blackjack
-Blackjack game in command line.
+Blackjack game to be played in the command line.